stewdiostash/html-css-refactor/README.md

 ## HTML Updates
 - Replaced all Divs with semantic HTML tags: Header, Nav, Main, Section, Aside and Footer
+- Linked all Nav items to sections with IDs
 - Replaced all one-off classes with IDs
 - Added Alt tags to all images and icons
 - Removed unnecessary '/' from Img tags